 Level Description Item Define one overall price for an item.
 You cannot include branch/plant, lot, or location information.
 Item/Branch Set up different prices for each item/branch combination.
 You cannot include location and lot information.
 Item/Branch/Location If you define pricing by location and lot, you can also define branch/plant information.

-See Chapter 4, "Using Base Pricing," Reviewing the Base Price Preference Hierarchy, page 41.
+See Reviewing the Base Price Preference Hierarchy.